cchudzicki-ocw-testing/20.109-spring-2010/content/pages/assignments/module-1-assignment-rna-engineering-laboratory-report.md

 {{< anchor "Content_Guidelines" >}}{{< /anchor >}}Content Guidelines
 --------------------------------------------------------------------

-Begin by reading the general [guidelines for writing up your research]({{< baseurl >}}/pages/assignments/guidelines-for-writing-up-your-research), which describe the expectations for every section of the report, from Abstract to References.
+Begin by reading the general {{< resource_link 4475e656-793c-6dff-b84a-59b0ac66adb2 "guidelines for writing up your research" >}}, which describe the expectations for every section of the report, from Abstract to References.
 A few notes specific to Module 1 are as follows.

 ### Introduction